 Wide Horizons For Children Subsidies

 Wide Horizons For Children is also a partner agency for the Adoption Grant Program of Brittany’s Hope, a non-profit foundation dedicated to helping place children with special needs.
-Under the program, Wide Horizons For Children distributes subsidies that help defray the cost of these adoptions to families who qualify.
+Under the program, Wide Horizons For Children awards grants of $3,000-$10,000 to families who meet our waiting child subsidy requirements and fulfill a fundraising requirement.

 Tax Credits and Deductions